HarperDB/documentation/docs/reference/resource.md

 ## `get(id: string|number, context?: Resource|Context)`
-This will retrieve a record by id.
+This will retrieve a resource instance by id.
 For example, if you want to retrieve comments by id in the retrieval of a blog post you could do:
 ```javascript
 const { MyTable } = tables;
 ...